kboronka/das-build/README.md

 ## Development server
-### frontend
-Run `ng serve` from the frontend folder.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ### backend
 Run `npm run dev` from the backend folder
 Navigate to `http://localhost:4000/`.
+The app will automatically reload if you change any of the source files.

+### frontend
+Run `ng build --watch` from the frontend folder.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.